Looking to maintain your mental sharpness, as in strong thinking and memory skills? Here are seven helpful ways to keep your brain sharp and on point.

 Always Be Learning

-“If you want to stay mentally sharp then you need to get comfortable with being uncomfortable,” says Adina Mahalli, MSW, certified mental health professional and social media manager at Maple Holistics, a skincare company.
+“If you want to stay mentally sharp then you need to get comfortable with being uncomfortable,” says Adina Mahalli, MSW, certified mental health professional.
 “Whether that’s taking a new route home from work, trying out a new hobby or learning a new language, trying new things is an essential part of staying on your brain game.”

-of life.
-Practicing Hatha yoga or mindfulness meditation 25 minutes a day has been shown to boost cognitive abilities and the ability to control emotional responses, as well as habitual thinking patterns and actions, according to a study published in the journal Mindfulness.
+Practicing Hatha yoga or mindfulness meditation 25 minutes a day has been shown to boost cognitive abilities and the ability to control emotional responses, as well as habitual thinking patterns and actions, according to a study published in the journal Mindfulness.†

 Yoga and meditation both focus the brain’s conscious processing power and reduces processing of nonessential information.
 This enables better concentration, leading to a greater ability to focus on the task at hand.
 Yoga also promotes the release of endorphins and increases blood flow to the brain.